kasmith11/Nba-Win-Probability/README.md

 import numpy as np
 ```

-This model will include a dataset that is available on Fivethirtyeights github page.
+This model will include a dataset that is available on Fivethirtyeight's github page.
 The code below loads that data and then prints off the first couple of rows from the dataset.

 ```python